Exploring Coniston: A Guide to the Village’s Top Attractions

-Coniston squats at the foot of high, rugged fells, its terraced miners’ and quarrymen’s cottages overshadowed by peaks that have been exploited for their minerals for many, many centuries.
-From the south-east edge of the village, the slender Coniston Water, one of the National Park’s largest lakes, stretches five miles into the distance.
+Coniston squats at the foot of high, rugged fells.
+Its terraced miners’ and quarrymen’s cottages are overshadowed by peaks that have been exploited for their minerals for centuries.
+The slender Coniston Water, one of the National Park’s largest lakes, stretches five miles into the distance.

-As on most of the other major lakes, boat trips operate along the length of Coniston Water.
-Choose from the Coniston Launch or the more refined Gondola, a Victorian steam yacht that has been restored by the National Trust.
-The Coniston Boating Centre, located just half-a-mile from the village centre, hires out kayaks, canoes, rowing boats, motor boats and dinghies.
-Fans of Swallows and Amazons can even follow in the wake of their heroes and sail out to Peel Island, which became Wild Cat Island in Arthur Ransome’s children’s adventure story.
+As on most other major lakes, boat trips operate along the length of Coniston Water.
+Choose from the Coniston Launch or the more refined Gondola, a Victorian steam yacht restored by the National Trust.
+Additionally, The Coniston Boating Centre, located just half a mile from the village centre, hires out kayaks, canoes, rowing boats, motor boats and dinghies.
+Fans of Swallows and Amazons can even follow in the wake of their heroes and sail out to Peel Island.
+Also known as Wild Cat Island in Arthur Ransome’s children’s adventure story.

-Many of Coniston’s buildings date from the eighteenth and nineteenth centuries when output from local mines and slate quarries was at its peak.
-Some say the Romans were the first to work the rich seams of the Coniston fells, although it wasn’t until Elizabethan times that copper was mined on an industrial scale.
-The Coppermines Valley, a 20-minute walk from the village centre, is dotted with the remains of the mines – a fascinating excursion for anyone interested in industrial archaeology.
+Many of Coniston’s buildings date from the eighteenth and nineteenth centuries.
+At that time output from local mines and slate quarries was at its peak.
+Some say the Romans were the first to work the rich seams of the Coniston fells.
+However, it wasn’t until Elizabethan times that copper was mined on an industrial scale.
+The Coppermines Valley, a 20-minute walk from the village centre, is dotted with the remains of the mines.
+A fascinating excursion for anyone interested in industrial archaeology.

 If you are on the lookout for a delightful culinary experience, Coniston has a plethora of excellent options to satiate your hunger pangs.
 From scrumptious pub grub to spicy Indian cuisine, and from luxurious fine dining to delicious vegetarian fare, there is something for everyone in Coniston.
 If you would like some pointers to check out our Places to Eat in Coniston guide.